brettkromkamp/contextualise/README.md

     $ gunicorn -w 4 -b 0.0.0.0:5000 contextualise.wsgi:app

-For further information for properly running a flask application in production, take a look at Flask's own [documentation](https://flask.palletsprojects.com/en/2.0.x/deploying/).
+For further information for properly running a flask application in production, take a look at Flask's own documentation regarding [deploying](https://flask.palletsprojects.com/en/2.0.x/deploying/).

 ## First-Time Use